gprerit96/DSOR/README.md

 # DSOR
-This repository contains my codes for assignments given the Data Structures &amp; Object Represnetation course offered in the Autumn Semester 2018.
+This repository contains my codes for assignments given the Data Structures &amp; Object Representation course offered in the Autumn Semester 2018.